List of characters in the Mahabharata: Hayagriva

-Hayagriva was a horse headed avatar of Vishnu.
-He incarnated to slay the demons named Madhu and Kaitabha and brings the Vedas to Brahma.
+Hayagriva was the horse headed incarnation numbered ninth in the Dashavatara of Vishnu.
+He incarnated to slay the demons named Madhu-Kaitabha and successfully killed both of them by beheading through the Sudarshana Chakra and later, he brings the Vedas to Brahma.

 I

 Indra

 In the epic, Indra appears numerous times.
-He is son of Kashyapa and Aditi.
-He is the spiritual father of Arjuna.
+He is the son of sage Kashyapa and one of his wives, Aditi.
 He was the reason for the separation of Urvashi and Pururavas.
-During his temporary absence, Nahusha took his place as the king.
-He is called by Kunti after Dharmaraj and Vayu.
-Later in the epic, he is shown protecting Takshaka's forest from Arjuna.
-The Pandavas named their capital, Indraprastha, after him.
-During the exile of Pandavas, Arjuna came to meet him.
-During the Kurukshetra war, he took the indestructible armor and earrings from Karna and gave him a powerful weapon.
-These were some of his appearances in the epic.
+During his temporary absence, Nahusha took his place as king of Heaven.
+He is the third god to be invoked by Kunti to bear a child on behalf of king Pandu.
+Thus, he sires one of the epic's protagonists, Arjuna.
+He helps the Pandavas build their capital which is named Indraprastha in his honor.
+Later in the epic, he is shown protecting his friend Takshaka's forest from Agni, Arjuna and Krishna.
+During the exile of the Pandavas, Arjuna came to meet him.
+During the Kurukshetra war, he took the indestructible armor and earrings from Karna and, after destroying that with his thunderbolt, gave him a powerful weapon named the Vasavi Shakti that killed Ghatotkacha.

 J

 Janapadi

 Janapadi is an Apsara, who once roamed in the forests.
-One day, upon seeing her, Shardavan, son of Gautama Maharishi discharged his seed.
-From his seed, Kripa and Kripi were born.
+One day, upon seeing her, Sharadvan, son of Gautama Maharishi and Ahalya discharged his seed to her seed.
+From his and her seeds, Kripa and Kripi were born.

 Jara

 Jara was a demoness.
-When King Brihadratha's queen threw away their half-born child, Jara joined the two halves.
+When King Brihadratha and his two queens threw away their half-bodied child into the forest, Jara joined the two halves and united their son whole.
 The child was named Jarasandha.